SarKurd/Star-wars-API/README.md

 - Optimize custom fonts.
 - Lazy loading assets.
 - Virtualization for the list of items.
 - Rendering mechanism (Server side rendering, Client side rendering).
-Consider using a framework like Next.js or Remix.
+Consider maybe using a framework like Next.js or Remix.

 ## Tools used in this project: